Chatbot: History, Technology, Evolution, and Applications

 Overall, the cost of building a chatbot can range from a few hundred dollars to several hundred thousand dollars or more, depending on the complexity of the chatbot and the resources required to build it.

-Thankfully, there are platforms like Appy Pie Chatbot, a no-code chatbot builder that allows you to create a chatbot for FREE.
+Thankfully, there are platforms like Appy Pie Chatbot, a no-code chatbot builder that allows you to create a chatbot for FREE while significantly increasing chatbot engagement.
 This chatbot builder can be used to create a chatbot for various purposes such as customer support, lead generation, data collection, order processing, shipping, etc. Appy Pie Chatbot has a wide range of templates for different industries and use cases.
 Many enterprise companies choose Appy Pie Chatbot to efficiently build conversational apps.
 Creating a chatbot with Appy Pie is easy and does not require any coding skills whatsoever.
-You can easily create a highly functional answer bot from scratch by following these simple steps:
+You can easily design conversational flow create a highly functional answer bot from scratch by following these simple steps:

 1. Log into your Appy Pie Chatbot account, or create one if you haven’t already